ctzsnooze/FPV_Australia/README.md

 This is a site for recreational race or freestyle FPV drone pilots.
 It is not for commercial drone pilots.

+For file and site links, please see the [wiki](https://github.com/ctzsnooze/FPV_Australia/wiki).

 ## Introduction

 Recreational drone pilots in Australia have significant restrictions on when where we can fly.